jmarquesOT/sentilo-docs-test/docs/setup.rst

    -  MySQL 5.5.x (Sentilo has been tested on MySQL 5.5.34 but you could use your favourite RDBMS) **It is only necessary if you want to install the relational agent**
-   -  Elasticsearch 5+ **It is only necessary if you want to install the activity-monitor agent**.
+   -  Elasticsearch 6+ **It is only necessary if you want to install the activity-monitor agent**.
    -  openTSDB 2.2.0 + **It is only necessary if you want to install the historian agent**
+   -  TimeScaleDB 1.5.7 **It is only necessary if you want to install the timescaledb agent**

 You must ensure that you have all these elements installed properly (you can find information on how to install them in each provider site).